UnknownHero99/SmartSolarHeatingProject/README.md

 # Smart Solar Heating Project
-It's a program for solar collector controller, esp32.
+It's a program for solar collector controller based on esp32.

 ## Parts used:
 - Esp32